PrincewillDev/100-days-of-code/log.md

 Today's Progress: Free Code Camp's Basic JS - Objects

-Thoughts: One thing that I find most challenging when following tutorals is understanding the instructions.
+Thoughts: One thing that I find most challenging when following tutorials is understanding the instructions.
 Wording is everything.

 ------------------------------------------------------------------------------------------------------------------------------------------